patritzenfeld/flex-tasks/tasks/README.md

 ## Settings Generators

-Use an external generator to produce different variations of your tasks settings for testing.
+Use an external generator to produce different variations of your task's settings for testing.
 This Haskell file need to satisfy the following:

 - module name is `SettingsGen`
 - contains type definition for a record type `Settings`
 - this type's fields are named exactly as your configuration's options (located in TaskSettings)
 - the type derives `Show`
 - it contains a function `rollSettings :: Gen Settings` that generates a value of your `Settings` type